rubrikinc/terraform-provider-rubrik/README.md

    _You may need to manually create the `plugin` directory._

-3. Rename the the Rubrik provder to `terraform-provider-rubrik`
+3. Rename the the Rubrik provider to `terraform-provider-rubrik`

 4. Run `terraform init` in the directory that contains your Terraform configuration fiile (`main.tf`)